|>>> VERSION FRANÇAISE|

 |Chemin du Pommier 5, Case postale 330, CH-1218 Le Grand Saconnex/Geneva, Switzerland|

-1. Representatives of international organisations may be invited by the Governing Council to follow the work of the Assembly in the capacity of observers.
-Representatives of other bodies to which observer status has been accorded by the General Assembly of the United Nations may also be invited by the Governing Council as observers (cf. Statutes, Art.
-21 (g))2.
+1. Representatives of international organizations may be invited by the Governing Council to follow the work of the Assembly in the capacity of observers.
+Representatives of other bodies to which observer status has been granted by the United Nations General Assembly may also be invited by the Governing Council as observers (cf. Statutes, Art.
+21 (g)).

-Members of the Union may designate former parliamentarians to follow the work of the Assembly as Honorary members of their delegation.
+Members of the IPU may designate former parliamentarians to follow the work of the Assembly as honorary members of their delegation.

-1. The Assembly will meet twice a year.
-The first session will take place in the first half of each year and normally last for five working days.
-The second session will take place in the second half of the year and normally last for three working days.
-It will be held in Geneva, unless the IPU Governing bodies decide otherwise.
+1. The Assembly will meet twice a year and normally last for four days.
+The second session of the year will be held in Geneva, unless the IPU governing bodies decide otherwise.

-1. The Member of the Union inviting the Assembly shall be responsible for providing all necessary facilities for the session, in conformity with an Agreement concluded with the Secretary General acting in the name of the Union.
+1. The Member of the IPU inviting the Assembly shall be responsible for providing all necessary facilities for the session, in conformity with an Agreement concluded with the Secretary General acting on behalf of the IPU.

-2. The Governing Council may, however, decide whether it is necessary in certain cases for the Union and other Members of the Union to bear part of the expenses of organising an Assembly.
+2. The Governing Council may, however, decide whether it is necessary in certain cases for the IPU and other Members of the IPU to bear part of the expenses of organizing an Assembly.

 1. The Assembly shall be opened by the President of the Inter-Parliamentary Union or, in the President's absence, by the Vice-President of the Executive Committee designated in conformity with Rule 5.2 of the Rules of the Executive Committee.

-3. The number of Vice-Presidents shall be equal to that of the Members of the Union represented at the Assembly.
+3. The number of Vice-Presidents shall be equal to that of the Members of the IPU represented at the Assembly.

 1. The President shall open, suspend and close the sittings, direct the work of the Assembly, see that the Rules are observed, call upon speakers, put questions to the vote, make known the results of the voting and declare the Assembly closed.
-The President's decisions in these matters shall be final and shall be accepted without debate.
+The President's decisions in these matters shall be final and not open to debate.

 2. The President shall decide on all matters not covered by these Rules, after having taken the advice of the Steering Committee if necessary.